-A very close and beloved family member recently asked me, “Do you think that young people just haven’t had anything else to protest in their lifetime?”
-When I echoed this to my husband later, he cringed, a sign that yes, this is an objectively ignorant thing to say.
+IA very close and beloved family member recently asked me, “Do you think that young people just haven’t had anything else to protest in their lifetime?”
+When I echoed this to my husband later, he cringed, a sign that there was something objectively wrong with this question.
 When I responded to this family member, who I love so very much, I took the opportunity to do what I thought was building a bridge instead of starting a fight.
 In doing so, I regret not speaking my mind.
 I told this family member that I thought, yes, I had heard/read that this enraged response to the death of George Floyd and many others might be amplified because of the pandemic keeping everyone at home, stir crazy, and starved of action.
 Not what I wanted to say.

 What I wish I could have said to her, had I been able to find the grace and patience to respond without inflammation, was no, I don’t think that is true.
 I’ve witnessed lots of marches and protests in my lifetime for all different types of causes.
 So that tells me that not everyone is paying attention.
 This particularly horrible issue of racial inequality is finally getting the attention it needs.
 I’m going to venture to say that I don’t think this is a political issue; it’s a fact.
 People of color are disproportionately affected by police brutality, and that is just not something that I or lots of other people can live with.